Saturday, April 6, 2019

-Tuesday night’s discussion was council’s first look at the topic, but a study session will be held May 28 to consider a more refined approach.
+Tuesday night’s discussion was council’s first look at the topic, but a A council meeting where members deep-dive into topics of community interest and city staff present r... will be held May 28 to consider a more refined approach.
 Any final changes will be subject to formal approval from Planning Board and council, with public hearings before each.
 Public engagement is ongoing now: there have been community meetings, and an online questionnaire is available.

 For a Twitter thread of Tuesday’s conversation on this issue, visit threadreaderapp.com/thread/1113281321759936514.html